Chainguard Custom Assembly

-Chainguard has created a Custom Assembly tool that allows users to create customized images with extra packages added.
+Chainguard has created Custom Assembly, a tool that allows users to create customized container images with extra packages added.
 This enables customers to reduce their risk exposure by creating container images that are tailored to their internal organization and application requirements while still having few-to-zero CVEs.

 This guide outlines how to build customized Chainguard Images using Custom Assembly in the Chainguard Console.
 It includes a brief overview of how Custom Assembly works, as well as its limitations.